Hsiao1027/YOLOv12-on-Ascend/README.md

 | `utils` | Added support for `npu` device detection and conversion utilities | ✅ Replaced |

-> 📌 All modified files are included in this repository.
+> 🔄 All modified files are included in this repository.
 If you're using the official [Ultralytics YOLOv12](https://github.com/ultralytics/yolov12) repo, you can **replace the corresponding files** with those provided here to enable Ascend NPU support.

----

-## 🔄 Integration Guide

-To integrate the Ascend-compatible components into your existing Ultralytics environment: